a-rustamov/data_2_checks/README.md

 Select and print the SECOND AND THIRD columns of your data frame.
 Select and print the FIRST 4 rows of you data frame.

-APIs to worldbank to pull Literacy and GDP data for all years 2010-2020 "http://api.worldbank.org/v2/country/All/indicator/SE.ADT.LITR.ZS?format=json&date=2010:2020" "http://api.worldbank.org/v2/country/All/indicator/NY.GDP.PCAP.CD?format=json&date=2010:2020"
+## API URLS to Worldbank to pull Literacy and GDP data for all years 2010-2020
+"http://api.worldbank.org/v2/country/All/indicator/SE.ADT.LITR.ZS?format=json&date=2010:2020"

+"http://api.worldbank.org/v2/country/All/indicator/NY.GDP.PCAP.CD?format=json&date=2010:2020"